proxytranslation/user-docs/workbench/introduction.md

 There are a few ways to enter it:

 1. In the Dashboard menu, see the _Languages_ part.
-If you hover overany of the target languages, a menubar will be displayed to the right.
+If you hover over any of the target languages, a menu bar will be displayed to the right.
 Click on "Translate in List View"..

 2. Click on "Manage segments" in Content menu...